 10 Things we expect new hires to know on day one

-This list was written off-the-cuff by Cameron Moll in August 2013 just a few hours before he was schedule to train a new hire.
+This list was written off-the-cuff by Cameron Moll, the founder of AuthenticJobs, in August 2013 just a few hours before he was schedule to train a new hire.
 We’ve referred back to this list many times since then in evaluations, company meetings, etc. “Day one” has become everyday.

 Originally published on Medium.